phalcon/blog/_posts/2019-05-18-phalcon-v4-0-0-alpha5-released.md

 As always, we cannot thank your community enough!
 We said this before but it is worth repeating: our community rocks!
 For this release alone we had **605 commits** and **6,244** files were changed!
 A lot of the changes were formatting but a great number of them was performance based.
 <!--more-->

 Phalcon v4 Alpha 5 is the last of our Alpha series.
-The next release will be a beta one!.
-With the help of our community, we pushed through and are happy to report that with this release we only have 13 cards left in our [project](https://github.com/phalcon/cphalcon/projects/3) and will soon be able to address all those issues.
+The next release will be a beta one!
+With the help of our community, we pushed through and are happy to report that with this release we only have 13 cards left in our [project](https://github.com/phalcon/cphalcon/projects/3) and will soon address all those remining issues.

-Thank you again to everyone that has engaged us through social media, as well as our [Discord](https://phalcon.link/discord) server.
-Our community is the drive that makes Phalcon better with every release.

-The biggest addition in this release is the PSR-16 Cache implementation.
+The biggest addition in this release is the [PSR-16](https://www.php-fig.org/psr/psr-16/) Cache implementation.
 This was a full rewrite for our Cache classes.

 We first introduced `Phalcon\Storage\Serializer`, a set of classes designed to serialize and unserialize data. `Phalcon\Storage\Adapter` contains now a set of classes that connect to potential storages such as `Redis`, `Memcached` etc.

 `Phalcon\Cache\Adapters` extends those classes and allows for the storage of any information that needs to be cached or is cached.
 The main component is `Phalcon\Cache\Cache` and accepts the relevant adapter for your cache.

 We have also introduced factory classes to allow for an easier instantiation of the component.

 Added more methods to `Phalcon\Helper\Arr` as well as `Phalcon\Helper\Str` for those quick checks we all have in our code and much more!

+Thank you again to everyone that has engaged us through social media, as well as our [Discord](https://phalcon.link/discord) server.
+Our community is the drive that makes Phalcon better with every release.

 ### Changelog
 #### Added